Our Ocean Advocates

 Together, Evelyn and her partner in life, Doc Bruce, have devoted themselves to creating a school where people can come to learn about the ocean.
 The rest of the story is what they will build with, they hope, your involvement.

 Nicole began her journey as an all-around naturalist at Ohio University in Athens, Ohio where she studied plant biology and ecology.
-Soon after, she obtained her master’s degree in environmental studies where she researched the impacts of urbanization on bird diversity in Edinburgh, Scotland.
+Soon after, she obtained her master’s degree in environmental studies while researching the impacts of urbanization on bird diversity in Edinburgh, Scotland.
 After studying abroad in Borneo, volunteering in St. Eustatius, and teaching in The Bahamas, she quickly found her niche in marine science education.
-Nicole is excited to continue her adventure with Sanibel Sea School and inspire young individuals to love and care for the ocean.
+Nicole has been thrilled to share the ocean with kids over the years at Sanibel Sea School and is excited to be pursuing her second master's degree in Nonprofit Management with the University of Central Florida.
+She hopes to broaden her knowledge of the business side of Sanibel Sea School, and to help grow our institution into a sustainable organization for future generations.

 Chrissy Basturk, Director of Development

-Chrissy has been a Sanibel resident for over 25 years, and her sons Metin, 16, and Peter, 13, have attended Sanibel Sea School since since early childhood.
+Chrissy has been a Sanibel resident for over 25 years, and her sons Metin and Peter have attended Sanibel Sea School since early childhood.
 After a long career in retail management, she is feeling enthusiastic about this new opportunity.
 "I look forward to finding new ways to support this organization that I have been passionate about since the beginning," she said.
 "I am so thankful for the programs Sanibel Sea School has brought to our island community and want to see them continue for many more years."
 Chrissy will lead our Sustainability Campaign, oversee all fundraising efforts, and guide our retail operations.

 Leah Biery, M.Sc., Director of Communications

 Leah spent her childhood summers exploring Sanibel’s rich ecosystems with her father and a dip net.
 Later, she studied zoology and nonprofits at NC State University, and baboon behavior in Tanzania.
-After a stint as the lead educator at Sanibel Sea School, Leah moved to Vancouver, Canada to write a thesis on the shark fin trade, and earned a master’s degree in Fisheries Management from UBC.
+After a stint as the lead educator at Sanibel Sea School, Leah moved to Vancouver, Canada to write a thesis on the shark fin trade, and earned a master’s degree in fisheries management from the University of British Columbia.
 She then worked as a marine scientist for the nonprofit Oceana in Belize before returning to our organization.
 Leah’s passions include travel, learning, yoga, and making science accessible to the average citizen.

 Interested in job or volunteer opportunities with us?